 Accredited Manufacturer Spotlight: Jac from five.one.six

-My name is Jacinta (Jac), and I’ve been running five.one.six for just under a year (it’s still a baby!).
-I started five.one.six hoping to meet the demand for small scale localised production, as well as to provide access to industrial grade facilities that support the practice of making.
+My name is Jacinta (Jac), and I’ve been running five.one.six since 2021 (it’s still a baby!).
+I started five.one.six hoping to meet the demand for small scale localised production, as well as to provide access to industrial grade facilities to support other small businesses.
 It’s been a privilege to facilitate this space and produce work for brands and people that I love.

 My background is mostly in fashion, though I love to learn and take in as much as I can.
-My fashion studies were interrupted by the pandemic, which is why I decided to gain back some control and start my own business.
+My fashion studies (a Bachelor of Fashion [Design] [Honours] at RMIT University) were interrupted by the pandemic, which is why I decided to gain back some control and start my own business.
 It was the best decision I’ve made and at the most unexpected time.

 ”ECA is an integral part of making sure businesses like mine are stipulating industry regulations to make sure workers are being cared for and paid correctly, myself included.
 It’s all about regulating fair work.Jac Lombardozzi